AdaCore/gnatstudio/docs/users_guide/extending.rst

 through XML files (see :ref:`Defining_Actions`).

-As an example, you can use the key manager to define key bindings similar to what Emacs uses (such as :kbd:`control-x` followed by :kbd:`control-k`).
+As an example, you can use the key manager to define key bindings similar to what Emacs uses (such as :kbd:`Ctrl-x` followed by :kbd:`Ctrl-k`).
 To register such key bindings, press the :guilabel:`Grab` button and type the shortcut.
 Recording of the key binding stops shortly after you pressed the last key.